‘I can’t go to prison:’ Video shows takedown of man charged with kidnapping Roswell 4-year-old, mom

 FORSYTH COUNTY, Ga. — The Forsyth County Sheriff’s Office is providing more insight into the arrest of a man accused of kidnapping a four-year-old boy and his mother.

-The Georgia Bureau of Investigation initiated a Levi’s Call at the request of the Roswell Police Department, regarding Ashley Vick and her son, Tanner James St. Germain, 4.
+The Georgia Bureau of Investigation initiated a Levi’s Call at the request of the Roswell Police Department, regarding Ashley Vick and her 4-year-old son.

-The suspect, Brian Betenia believed to be Vick’s partner led Forsyth County deputies on a chase.
+The suspect, Brian Betenia who is believed to be Vick’s partner, led Forsyth County deputies on a chase.

 Forsyth County Sheriff Ron Freeman shared on Facebook how deputies found Betenia’s vehicle and rescued the victims.